0039: Coquisera, Cueva de (Codisera, Cueva de)

 In April 2016, farmers Ismael and Ciano were keeping a small herd of goats in the cave.
 One became marooned on a high ledge on the eastern wall above the first pit - a slip would have produced a fall of about 12m.
 An ascending route starting further into the cave ended above but just short of the goat's positon.
 A bolt and combined tactics allowed a rope to be tied around the animal's horns and she was hauled up then escorted out of the cave.
 (Photos)

 An email (August 2018) from the "Colectivo Piezo" group from Madrid informed the MCP that stainless bolts had been installed and could they now explore and survey.
-Work continues on re-exploration and survey.
+Work continues on re-exploration, pushing and survey.
 Some rigging diagrams are itemised below.
 Further re-exploration was thought to have happened in December 2021.
-More work continued over the Christmas period 2023 and into January where pushing and surveying were carried out beyond the Popcorn Climb.
-Visual Topo data and survey explanation videos have been received and may be published when the explorations are more advanced.
-[JanFeb-2024/0039 folder]
+More extensive work continued over the Christmas period 2023 and into January and Easter 2024 where pushing and surveying were carried out beyond the Popcorn Climb.
+Visual Topo data and survey explanation videos have been received and these are published below and, with further details, in the January, February, Easter and Whit (pre-summer) 2024 logbooks.

-Entrance picture : distant view : start of canyon 1 2 : Fenced entrance, August 2021
+Entrance pictures : distant view : start of canyon 1 2 : Fenced entrance, August 2021

 Video: Fenced entrance 2021